ScooloV/bbpedia/docs/teams/Underworld_Denizens.md

 [Varag Ghoul-Chewer](../starplayers/Varag_Ghoul-Chewer.md) | 280K | 6 | 5 | 3+ | 5+ | 10+ | Block, Jump up, Loner (4+), Mighty Blow (+1), Thick Skull, Crushing Blow
 [Morg'n Thorg](../starplayers/Morg'n_Thorg.md) | 380K | 6 | 6 | 3+ | 4+ | 11+ | Block, Loner (4+), Mighty Blow (+2), Thick Skull, Throw Team-mate, The Ballista

-Note: The table includes the players' names, cost, movement (M), strength (S), agility (AG), passing (P), armor value (AR), and their respective skills/special abilities.
-Some players may be specific to certain game editions or rulesets, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Sure, here are the names and prices of the items from the list you provided:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather Mage - 30K